 Set brightness or use Auto-Brightness

-- To change your screen brightness, go to Settings > Display & Brightness and drag the slider to the right or left.
+- Drag the slider to the right or left.

 - If your iOS device has an ambient-light sensor, you’ll see an Auto-Brightness setting under the slider.
-Auto-Brightness uses your device’s light sensor to pick the right screen brightness based on your surroundings.
-Auto-Brightness can improve battery life in some situations.
+Auto-Brightness uses a light sensor to adjust brightness based on your surroundings.
+This setting can sometimes improve battery life.

 - Go to Settings > Display & Brightness and turn on Auto-Brightness.
-You might notice that the brightness slider moves according to the current lighting conditions.
+The brightness slider moves according to the lighting conditions.

-If Auto-Brightness isn’t working as expected, you can reset it.
+If Auto-Brightness isn’t working as expected, reset it.
 Go to Settings > Display & Brightness and turn off Auto-Brightness.
 Then turn it on again.

 Use Night Shift

-Night Shift adjusts the color of your display after sunset.1 Many studies have shown that exposure to bright blue light in the evening can affect your circadian rhythms and make it harder to fall asleep.
-Night Shift will shift the colors in your display to the warmer end of the spectrum after sunset, making it easier on your eyes.
-In the morning, it returns the display to its regular settings.
+Night Shift adjusts the color of your display after sunset.1 Many studies have shown that exposure to bright-blue light in the evening can affect your circadian rhythms and make it harder to fall asleep.
+After sunset, Night Shift will shift your display colors to the warmer end of the spectrum, making the display easier on your eyes.
+In the morning, your display returns to its regular settings.

 Use True Tone display

 You can use True Tone display with iPad Pro (9.7-inch).
-It uses advanced multichannel sensors to adjust the color and intensity of your display to match the ambient light, so images appear more natural.
+True Tone uses advanced multichannel sensors to adjust the color and intensity of your display to match the ambient light, so images appear more natural.